Nyamvula1/alx_html_css/HTML ADVANCED/html advanced/README.md

 ## PROJECT DECRIPTION
-    > You should find everything that you need to know here <https://commonmark.org/help/tutorial/03-paragraphs.html>
+    You should find everything that you need to know here[markup] (https://commonmark.org/help/tutorial/03-paragraphs.html)

-    >
-    >> Have a good time learning HTML
+    Have a good time learning HTML
 ### About
     A README is a text file that introduces and explains a project.